xakur/soppusite/_posts/2023-08-24-3-reasons-being-stubborn-is-a-good-thing.md

 If the decision or issue at hand only involves yourself, you are always free to do what you think is best, as long as you have valid reasons for making a certain decision or holding on to a belief.

 Same as for the outcome, whether or not things turn out well, no one other than you is accountable for it.
-If something bad happens, you should not run away from it or push the blame to others. **Being responsible for your own actions is the most important.**
+If something bad happens, you should not run away from it or push the blame to others. **Being responsible for your own actions is most important.**

 If we encounter something bad due to our stubbornness, all we have to do is to learn and improve from there.
 We change as we grow in life.